stevelorenz/comnetsemu/app/internet_of_things/comnets_iot_mqtt/README.md

 ## How to run
 `sudo python3 teststar.py` sets up the following star topology.
-The hosts `h1, h2, h3, h4, h5 are connected to each other by a switch`.
+The hosts h1, h2, h3, h4, h5 are connected to each other by a switch.

 ```text
 h1: MQTT broker (Eclipse Mosquitto)                     10.0.0.1:1883